20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 Daily Reddit and News Digest

-How it works: Install the reddit-readonly skill (no auth required), list your favorite subreddits, and set up a daily cron:
+How it works: Install the reddit-readonly skill (no auth required), list your subreddits, and set up a daily cron:

 Every day at 5 PM, give me the top performing posts from these